 A la A List Apart, I have been updating my presentation layer coding techniques to be compliant with modern XHTML and CSS standards.
 While I can certainly appreciate that adhering to these standards results in cleaner code that is easier to maintain, I have found that where element posisitioning is concerned I end up mired in a cross-browser compatibility nightmare the likes of which I haven’t been in since the days of the browser wars.
 Using nested HTML tables for page layout always bothered me in that it violated the principle of seperating content from structure and presentation.
 However, using CSS floating (I don’t use absolute positioning) to make a multiple-column page layout takes some masterful coding and/or use of hacks to make it work in multiple browsers!
 At least browsers can agree on how to render a table.
 Ever notice how so many of these starndards-compliant sites display all their text in one column centered on the page?

 I am currently writing my ASP.Net pages in VB.Net since my client comes from the ASP/VBScript tradition and the VB syntax is more familiar to them.
 It hasn’t taken long for me to miss the terse syntax of C#, especially since I have mild tendonitus and typing all those End X is killing me.
 Properties are the worst.
 Even though VS.Net will complete properties that you start in VB, you still have to write one line for each to get them started.
 So I looked to the web for a solution to this problem, and low and behold, I found this great article by Scott Mitchelle on using VS.Net macros to write properties.

 The Perfect 404 describes how to let your users know in a friendly way that they’ve found a broken link on your site and includes some good tips on what to do and what not to do when crafting your custom 404 page.

 I’m surprised how hard it is to find a good tech PodCast that talks about coding and best practices.
 I stumbled upon Craig Shoemaker’s Polymorphic PodCast first, and haven’t found anything that comes close to the quality of its content since.
 I think his show should make it somewhere higher thank #27 on Podcast Alley’s list of top tech podcasts.
 Of course, I’m going to be biased towards shows that cover the technologies I develop in (.Net, Oracle, etc.) so perlcast and anything with mac in the title are out for me.
 But half the shows on that list are mostly music (i.e. daily source code).

 I’m developing an ASP.Net site for a client that is very concerned about bandwidth.
 My first objective is to reduce the size of the hidden veiwstate data returned in the form.
-The worst culprits seem to be the data display controls, especially the DataGrid.
-I found that for displaying small amounts of data in a […]

 This article shows that the GetString method reall is faster than GetRows or iteration.

 DataSets offer disconnected functionality, but DataReaders offer speed according to Why I Don’t Use DataSets in My ASP.NET Applications

 Cleaning Up PL/SQL Practices by Steven Feuerstein as published in Oracle Magazine March/April 2004.